-2.5 France
+3.5 France

 The French National Initiative is a part of the 'France 2030' recovery plan which has ecology, competitiveness and cohesion as its three main themes.
 While the plan aims to transform key economic sectors in the country including energy, automotive, aeronautics and space, the government says 5G and future telecommunications network technologies represent a key lever of competitiveness.
-Launched in 2021 by the French Ministry of Economy, Finances and Industrial and Digital Sovereignty, this initiative is coordinated at national level by the Directorate-General for Enterprise/Ministry of Economy and Finance, in collaboration with other competent ministries, government agencies and the national telecoms regulatory authority (ARCEP).[4]
+Launched in 2021 by the French Ministry of Economy, Finances and Industrial and Digital Sovereignty, this initiative is coordinated at national level by the Directorate-General for Enterprise/Ministry of Economy and Finance, in collaboration with other competent ministries, government agencies and the national telecoms regulatory authority (ARCEP)[25].
+Key information about the French Initiative are provided in Table 13.